Regional Rail Reliability Improvement Plan

 It was a challenging winter for Regional Rail riders.
-The combination of unpredictable and volatile weather and record cold, aging infrastructure and vehicles, congestion, and delays arising from partners we share tracks with, like Amtrak, resulted in service that does not meet our standards for reliability and on-time performance.
+The combination of unpredictable and volatile weather and record cold, aging infrastructure and vehicles, congestion, and delays arising from partners we share tracks with, like Amtrak, resulted in service that didn’t meet our standards for reliability and on-time performance.

 Weather